OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Analyzing deceptive visualization, DEMS4

 ### Challenges in hosting open-data classes/concerns about investing in open data curriculum
-- Outreach/marketing is critical.
-DEMS5 Marketing was off the mark (DEMS7, biz-related classes marketed by a third party)
+- Outreach/marketing is critical DEMS5.
+Marketing was off the mark (DEMS7, biz-related classes marketed by a third party)
 - Time and capacity, always.
 DEMS2 (where the library and city are in a budget crisis and hiring freeze), DEMS3, DEMS8 (consumed by building project), ILS migration and other project (ND1), regular busy-ness (ND3)
 -  Constituencies without obvious research-driven user groups, e.g., academic institutions, businesses or other user groups that might want to use primary sources to answer research questions.
 DEMS1.
 ND2 believes a niche crowd would be interested, e.g., those who make public records requests now.
 ND3 not sure the service population would be research-driven to use open data.
 - Political cultural that doesn't fund or value any public institutions, DEMS3.